atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1 to make you unhappy: nor will she,
 I am persuaded, do you fo great an injury.
 Gould yott, • by any other I means, become my Son, I should glory j in Such a relationship: you will, I trust,
-I however, continue my friend — Lean j not Suffer you to be imposed upon." tewson Sighed, grasped Mr, selby’s '
+I however, continue my friend --Lean j not Suffer you to be imposed upon." tewson Sighed, grasped Mr, selby’s '
 (hand, and Said, I will be ever your